 Maryfrances Wagner of Independence, , Missouri Poet Laureate 2021-23, with three of her nine books of poems | portrait photo, Andrea Brookhart

-Governor Michael L. Parson appointed Independence poet, teacher, and community arts leader Maryfrances Wagner as Missouri’s sixth Poet Laureate.
-She is serving from July 1, 2021 to June 30, 2023.
+Governor Michael L. Parson has appointed Independence poet, teacher, and community arts leader Maryfrances Wagner as Missouri’s sixth Poet Laureate.
+She will serve from July 1, 2021 to June 30, 2023.

 The Missouri Poet Laureate enriches Missourians’ lives throughout the state by fostering the reading and writing of poetry, through public appearances, readings, workshops, and digital and social media.
-“As Poet Laureate,” Ms. Wagner says, “I’m finding ways to reach out to people who don’t usually read poetry or even think they like it.”
+“As Poet Laureate,” Ms. Wagner says, “I’d like to find ways to reach out to people who don’t usually read poetry or even think they like it.”

 Ms. Wagner has co-edited several poetry anthologies and the New Letters Review of Books.
 She has co-edited I-70 Review magazine since 2010.